These materials introduce students to AP and help them explore whether AP is right for them:

 This quick reference guide gives you ideas and tips for planning and promoting successful informational events for parents and students, to support participation in AP courses.

-Check out the new AP YouTube Channel for videos featuring AP students and teachers.
-We add new videos often.
+Subscribe to the AP YouTube Channel featuring videos of AP students and teachers.
 You can use these videos in presentations to students, parents, colleagues and the community.
-Here are a few of our most popular links:
+View a few of our most popular videos:

 - An AP teachers talks about her high expectations for her students